§ 1001. Definitions.

 “Test” is an evaluation of the extent to which students have satisfied one or more learning objectives.
 The required tests are specified in the Training and Testing Specifications for Peace Officer Basic Courses.
 Two types of tests are used in the Requalification Course:

 (A) POST-Constructed Comprehensive Test: A POST-constructed test that measures acquisition of knowledge on multiple learning objectives.

 (B) Exercise Test: Any test other than a POST-constructed comprehensive test that measures the acquisition of knowledge and/or skills or the competencies required to achieve one or more learning objectives.

-“Test-Use and Security Agreement” is an accepted agreement between a training presenter and POST that identifies the terms and conditions under which a presenter may acquire and use specific POST-constructed comprehensive and exercise tests.
-Failure to comply with the terms and conditions of such agreement is grounds for decertification in accordance with Commission regulation section 1057.
+“Test-Use and Security Agreement” is an accepted agreement between a basic course presenter and POST that identifies the terms and conditions under which a presenter may acquire and use specific confidential POST-constructed test material.
+Failure to comply with the terms and conditions of such agreement is grounds for decertification in accordance with Commission Regulation section 1057.

 “Test Administration and Security Policy” is a written procedure established by each presenter as specified in the POST Basic Courses Test Management and Security Protocols.
 In accordance with regulation section 1057, the failure to establish written procedures consistent with and/or to comply with the requirements of these protocols is grounds for decertification.

 “Three-year rule” is the rule that relates to the necessity to requalify basic training or arrest and firearms (PC 832) training.
 (Reference Regulations 1008 and 1080).

 “Trainee” is an employee of a department who attends a POST-certified course.